mmuller88/sst-nextjs-s3-picture-uploader/README.md

 ## Thanks To

-- The entire SST Community on Discord https://discord.gg/sst
+- The entire SST Community on [Discord](https://discord.gg/sst)
-- John for making me aware of SST
+- [John Nguyen](https://www.linkedin.com/in/john-nguyen-256457111/) for making me aware of SST
+- Thanks to [Markus Winkler](https://unsplash.com/@markuswinkler) for the useful Server Component post: https://ethanmick.com/how-to-upload-a-file-in-next-js-13-app-directory/